Which limb lengthening surgery method is the best for me?

 Most of us know at least a little bit about the history of limb lengthening surgery and applied methods.
 For those who don’t know, first limb lengthening surgery method effectively applied for cosmetic limb lengthening is Ilizarov method.
 Limb lengthening techniques have gone a long way from the days of large, cumbersome external fixators, which had to be carried on patient’s legs for 9-12 months or even more.

 Our doctors perform leg lengthening operations using a big variety of surgery methods: Holyfix, TSF frame, LON, Precice 2 and Precice Stryde.
 At first sight, it might be quite confusing to see the names of different surgery methods.
 You might think: ‘what the hell, I just want to become taller, what are all these methods with different names and prices?’
-No need to worry, in this article we will try to help you a little, to make your decision making process easier.
+No need to worry, in this article we will try to help you a little, to make your decision-making process easier.

 People who plan to undergo limb lengthening surgery can be roughly divided into several groups.

-At the moment, the cheapest method we offer is Holyfix method.
+At the moment, the cheapest method we offer for limb lengthening is Holyfix method.
 This surgery costs 13500 eur as of March 2020.
 Don’t underestimate this surgery method by judging its price, as it offers huge improvements compared to Ilizarov: more compact external fixators, more comfort for patient, less limitations for movement, a reliable rod-like structure, a scale on the device that allows patients to see their limb lengthening progress.
 The main drawback for many patients is the long period spent with external fixators: these devices can be removed only after full consolidation of bones (which takes around 9-12 months).

 If you can only afford the cheapest of the limb lengthening methods, but have enough time for this procedure, then Holyfix might be the optimum choice for you.